freeborough/lich/README.md

-# lich
+LICH
+====

-Distributed WebAssembly platform for running parallel-by-default stateless (serverless) or stateful (server) or compute workloads across one or more machines.
+Distributed WebAssembly platform for running trusted/untrusted parallel-by-default stateless (serverless)/stateful (server)/compute workloads across one or more machines.

+## Current Status

+***Early Prototype*** - Currently experimenting with the various technologies required to create such a system.